A Spray Theory for the Geometric Method in Hydrodynamics: The geodesic spray

 extends to a smooth mapping $F:T\D{q}\rightarrow TT\D{q}$, mostly because of the commutators that appear in the above expressions.
-For more details see \cite{Cismas2016}, in the case when $A$ is a pseudo-differential operator.

-Hence, it is possible to recast the spray equation as an ODE on suitable Hilbert spaces and to work on the Hilbert approximations of the ILH Lie group $ \DiffS.$ This phenomenon is exploited in order to obtain the existence of an integral curve of the geodesic spray (\cite{BauerEscherKolev}, \cite{Cismas2016}, \cite{Constantin}, \cite{EM1970}, \cite{EKHS}, \cite{Kohlmann}).
+Hence, it is possible to recast the spray equation as an ODE on suitable Hilbert spaces and to work on the Hilbert approximations of the ILH Lie group $ \DiffS.$ This phenomenon is exploited in order to obtain the existence of an integral curve of the geodesic spray, see \cite{BauerEscherKolev, Cismas2016, Constantin, EM1970, EKHS, Kohlmann}.